abiasV/CodeLance/README.md

 Enter your Phone Number:
 ![Enter your Phone Number](./frontend/public/asset/1.png)

 A toast message confirms that the one-time password has been sent to the entered mobile number.
 After entering it, click Verify.
-Be aware that if it takes more than 90 seconds, the sent code will expire, and you will need to click the Re-send OTP link that appears after 90 seconds instead of the countdown timer.
+Be aware that if it takes more than 90 seconds, the sent code will expire, and you will need to click the Re-send OTP link that appears after 90 seconds instead of the countdown timer. <br />
 ![Verify Phone Number](./frontend/public/asset/2.png)

 Displaying the addition of a user in MongoDB <br>